sedostheatre/sedos.co.uk/input/venues/bridewell.md

 ---
 ## The Bridewell Theatre

 Most of our [London musicals](https://sedos.co.uk/whats-on) and [London plays](https://sedos.co.uk/whats-on) take place at the Bridewell Theatre, where we are the resident theatre company.
-Our next shows at the Bridewell are *[Company](https://www.sedos.co.uk/shows/2026-company)* (7-16 May 2026) and *[The Curious Incident of the Dog in the Night-Time](https://www.sedos.co.uk/shows/2026-the-curious-incident-of-the-dog-in-the-night-time)* (14-18 July 2026).
+Our next shows at the Bridewell are *[Brighton Beach Memoirs](https://www.sedos.co.uk/shows/2026-brighton-beach-memoirs)* (8-12 September) and *[Love‘s Labour’s Lost](https://www.sedos.co.uk/shows/2026-loves-labours-lost)* (15-19 September).

 * #### [Sedos shows: what’s on at the Bridewell Theatre?](https://sedos.co.uk/whats-on)
 * #### [Buy tickets to our shows at the Bridewell Theatre](https://sedos.ticketsolve.com/shows)